 Update May 27 2017: More on Bill Cooper's After The Flood, and Japheth and Noah in Pagan in mythologies.

 I've already talked about how flawed I feel his argument for Sceaf (once rendered Seth) as Japheth is.
 I've contemplated using the Seth variant to identify him with Set of Egyptian mythology, or one of the Seti's of the 19th Dynasty named after him.
 And I may engage in further speculation on that in the future.
+But if I looked for a Biblical origin for Sceaf itself, Asaph is the first name to come to mind, Asaph's Psalms are popular to link to the Messiah Ben-Joseph tradition.

 And his Iupater/Jupiter argument is silly, that etymology is clearly simply Father-Jove.
 If the Spear association of Iapetos is correct, then Quirinus may be the Latin form of him.
 As far as appendix 11 goes.
 Dardanus was a descendant of both Iapetos and Jupiter because his parents in Greek mythology were Zeus and Electra daughter of Atlas son of Iapetos.